cschandragiri/mysql-replication/group-replication/README.md

 In this setup we are using 3 instances of MySQL 8 cluster (all configured as PRIMARY) along with a percona monitoring and management (pmm) server.
 We are sending equal amount of traffic to all 3 instances via a bash process and will be doing a read from another bash process.
+All 3 instances can take both read and write traffic.

 ### Pre-requisite
 [docker installed on local machine](https://www.docker.com/)